-In case of a tie in votes on any proposal, the proposal shall be considered lost.
+In case of a tie in votes on any proposed legislational, the proposed legislational shall be considered defeated lost.

-Passage of a general town by-law requires a majority vote of the full Council (5).
+Passage of a General Town By-law requires a majority vote of the full Council (5).
 Vote is by roll call [Charter: 2-6-4 and 2-6-5].

-Passage of a zoning by-law requires two-thirds vote of the full Council (6).
+Passage of a zoning By-law generally requires two-thirds vote of the full Council (6), except as stated in statute (e.g. multi-family housing).
 Vote is by roll call [MGL Ch.
 40A, Sec.5].

-A properly protested\ Zoning By-law requires a three-quarters vote (7) of the full Council.
-Vote is by roll call. [\Properly protested = written protest filed by owners of at least 20% of affected land area; or, of adjacent land 300 feet therefrom: [MGL Ch.
+A properly protested Zoning By-law requires a three-quarters vote (7) of the full Council.
+Vote is by roll call.
+[Properly protested = written protest filed by owners of at least 20% of affected land area; or, of adjacent land 300 feet therefrom: [MGL Ch.
 40A, Sec.
 5].